Panel Stochastic Frontier Models with Latent Group Structures: Model and Estimation

 \section{Model and Estimation}

 This section presents the model and the procedure.
-To ease exposition, we assume $\alpha_i^0 = \alpha^0$ and $\text{var}(u_i) = \sigma_u^2$ for all $i$ in Sections 2.1 to 2.3.
-These restrictions are relaxed to the general case afterward.
-Technical conditions and the main theorems are deferred to the next section.
+To facilitate exposition, we assume $\alpha_{i}^{0}=\alpha^{0}$ and $\text{Var}(u_{i}) = \sigma_{ui}^{2} = \sigma_{u}^{2}$ for all $i$ in Sections \ref{sec:The-Model-More} to \ref{SEC:Estimation}.
+These restrictions are relaxed to the general case subsequently.
+The technical conditions and main theorems are postponed to the next section.